 CR20 6.51% As to the composition of the contribution, it must be made in the manner set out and explained in the Casey Central Town Centre Precinct Structure Plan (May 2016).
-These amounts do not apply to: the subdivision of any land not in a residential zone, Urban Growth Zone or Precinct Structure Plan area for which the amount is: This exemption does not apply to: Land in Cranbourne North Service Business Precinct (CR12).
+These amounts do not apply to: t he subdivision of land to create lots for existing dwellings, for which the amount is: Not specified • the subdivision of any land not in a residential zone, Urban Growth Zone or Precinct Structure Plan area for which the amount is: Not specified This exemption does not apply to: Land in Cranbourne North Service Business Precinct (CR12).
+Land identified for residential purposes or located in Precinct 5, in the Fountain Gate Narre Warren CBD under Schedule 2 to the Activity Centre Zone.
 Land in Precinct 5 of Schedule 2 to the Activity Centre Zone.
 The residential portion of a development of land in Schedule 2 to the Activity Centre Zone.
 Land within Schedule 2 to the Comprehensive Development Zone (CDZ2).
-Not specified